A Unified Phenomenology of Ion Heating in Low-$\beta$ Plasmas: Test-Particle Simulations: Supplemental Material

 Instead, we start from simulations with a resolution of $N_\perp^2\times N_z = 256^2\times 512$ and let these evolve to a steady-state (or pseudo-stationary state for simulations with a helicity barrier).
 Once this point is reached, we refine the simulation by doubling the perpendicular resolution and decreasing the perpendicular viscosity $\nu_{6\perp}$, allowing the energy cascade to reach smaller scales before dissipating.
 Once the cascade has reached a new steady-state, we repeat this refinement procedure until the desired resolution is reached, which is then used as the starting point for our test particle simulations.
 The final resolutions are $N_\perp=1024,\ N_z = 512$ for the imbalanced RMHD and FLR-MHD cases, and $N_\perp=N_z=1024$ for the balanced FLR-MHD case (the reason for this is discussed below).

 Figure \ref{fig:refining} compares the time-evolution of dissipation in all balanced and imbalanced RMHD and FLR-MHD cases during the refinement process.
 The imbalanced cases take longer to saturate compared to the balanced case for the reason discussed above.
-As we increase the perpendicular resolution while refining the cascade can reach smaller corresponding parallel scales due to critical balance, leading to an increase in parallel dissipation.
+As we increase the perpendicular resolution while refining, the cascade can reach smaller corresponding parallel scales due to critical balance, leading to an increase in parallel dissipation.
 This effect is clearly seen in the balanced FLR-MHD case: the initial refinement in $N_\perp$ leads to an increase in $\varepsilon_z$, and the subsequent refinement in both $N_\perp$ and $N_z$ resulting in a decrease (due to dissipation scales occuring at larger $k_z$).
 In the imbalanced RMHD and balanced FLR-MHD cases, all energy is dissipated near the grid at predominately small perpendicular scales with $\varepsilon^{\rm diss}\approx \varepsilon$.
 In contrast, the helicity barrier in the imbalanced FLR-MHD case blocks the majority of the cascade, only letting the balanced portion of the flux ($\sim 1-\sigma_\varepsilon$) through to be dissipated at grid scales; the remainder is ``trapped" at large perpendicular scales.
 The lower-resolution simulations allow more of the cascade to be dissipated than predicted as their dissipation scales are close to $\ion{\rho}$-scales; this effect decreases as the range between these scales increases with resolution, as seen by the lower $\varepsilon^{\rm diss}/\varepsilon$ at each refinement level, converging to $\varepsilon^{\rm diss}/\varepsilon=1-\sigma_{\varepsilon}$.

-Figure \ref{fig:diss-spec} compares two-dimensional dissipation spectra $D_{2\rm D}(k_\perp, k_z)$ from the high-resolution imbalanced FLR-MHD and RMHD simulations.
-In the absence of a helicity barrier, all energy is dissipated at grid scales in the RMHD case.
-In contrast, the presence of a helicity barrier causes a flat dissipation spectrum around $k_\perp\ion{\rho}\sim 1$, due to the steep energy spectrum slope in this range.
+Figure \ref{fig:diss-spec} compares two-dimensional dissipation spectra $D_{2\rm D}(k_\perp, k_z)$ of all energy from the high-resolution balanced and imbalanced FLR-MHD simulation and the imbalanced RMHD simulation.
+In the absence of a helicity barrier, energy is dissipated at grid scales in both the RMHD and FLR-MHD case.
+In contrast, the presence of a helicity barrier causes a flat dissipation spectrum around $k_\perp\ion{\rho}\sim 1$, where the majority of the cascade is halted that causes the steep slope in the energy spectrum in this range.
+Note that the dissipation spectra includes the balanced portion of the energy cascade let through by the helicity barrier, and thus shows dissipation at $k_\perp\ion{\rho}\gtrsim 1$ scales in the imbalanced FLR-MHD simulation; however, the majority of the imbalanced cascade is dissipated at $k_\perp\ion{\rho}\lesssim 1$ scales.